blpavan/StockProfitcalculatorApp/README.txt

 Stock Profit Calculator Application

 Overview:
-This is a command-line Java application that calculates the maximum profit for a company's stock in a given year based on historical stock price data from CSV files.
+This command-line Java application calculates the maximum profit for a company's stock in a given year based on historical stock price data from CSV files.

 Prerequisites (Ensure the following software is installed on your machine):
 Java JDK 17 or higher